hemidactylus/opabinia/README.md

     it is assumed the hostname `pimpa`
   - setting the 802.11b/g/n networking.
 Either through `raspi-config` or as explained in next paragraph
+  - setting the time zone for the OS to match the value found in `app/config.py` (to avoid date/time mismatches in the on-page plots)

 As for the network configuration, assuming the WiFi USB dongle is plugged in and ackowledged by the RPi, add a block to the file `/etc/wpa_supplicant/wpa_supplicant.conf` similar to: